joakim/kay/README.md

 ## Syntax

 Everything is an expression.
-There are no statements, only cells and message passing.
+There are no statements, only cells and messages.

-Syntax for sending a message to a cell, signaling its matching receptor:
+Syntax for sending a message to a cell:

 `cell` `message with an (argument)`

-The message is a line of text, having possibly several words and arguments, forming a pattern that is matched against (late/dynamic binding).
+The message is a sequence of words lasting until the end of line or a flow operator is encountered.
+It can contain arguments and expressions, and form a signature that the receiving cell's receptors are matched against.

-To write to the console:
+For example, to log to the console:

 ```smalltalk
 console log 'hello, world'